jichengyue/Rulez/README.md

 * A **Model**.
 This works as a Type for the variable.
 The engine is able to recognize the Models present in the application, indeed Models are the only types of variable allowed.
 Once the rule is created, it's possible to insert some alternatives to it (see the section below)

-### Alternatives
+### Alternative rules
 Sometimes it might be useful to add one or more *alternatives* to the rules.

-An alternative is a kind of exception to the rule.
+An alternative, is a rule with higher priority than the default rule.
+The alternative replaces the default rule if its condition is satisfied.

 When creating an alternative, it's prompted to enter:
 * A **description** for the alternative.